anekar/RData-Cleaning/README.md

 ## Technologies
-* The project was developed with R.
+* The project was developed with R programming language.

 # Environment
 * RStudio